natalieagus/50002/docs/Software/m_cacheissues.md

 At t=17: 0x0033
 ```

-...and repeated again, for the third "round", and so on.
+And repeated again, for the third "round", and so on.

 For the ease of computation, word addressing is used (you can also tell that this is true as the addresses no longer have the suffix `00`).
 To <span style="color:red; font-weight: bold;">benchmark</span> this cache, we need to count how many `MISS` and `HIT` are there at the **steady state.** Hence, *we need to figure out which rounds make up the steady state.*